pivotal/docs-tap/tap-gui/tls/cert-mngr-ext-clusterissuer.hbs.md

 # Configuring a TLS certificate by using cert-manager and an external ClusterIssuer

-This topic describes how to use cert-manager to create a certificate issuer and then generate a certificate for Tanzu Application Platform GUI to use based on that issuer.
+This topic tells you how to use cert-manager to create a certificate issuer and then generate a certificate for Tanzu Application Platform GUI (commonly called TAP GUI) to use based on that issuer.

-This tutorial uses the free certificate issuer [Let's Encrypt](https://letsencrypt.org).
+This topic uses the free certificate issuer [Let's Encrypt](https://letsencrypt.org).
-You can use other certificate issuers compatible with `cert-manager` in a similar fashion.
+You can use other certificate issuers compatible with cert-manager in a similar fashion.

 ![TLS diagram showing the relationships between Tanzu Application Platform GUI, cert dash manager, and Contour Shared Ingress.](images/TAP-GUI-TLS-CERT.png)